ExtendRealityLtd/VRTK.Tutorials.VRBowling/Documentation/Tutorials/MakingAVRBowlingGame/README.md

 We need to add the Tilia Interactions package to our project, which will give us the ability to add Interactors to our VR controllers.
 An interactor lets us touch and grab special interactable GameObjects that we can define in our scene, but for now let's just set up our Interactors by following the [Adding An Interactor] how-to guide.

-It uses the Simulated CameraRig controls in the [Adding An Interactor] guide, but for our project we will update this to use our VR controller mappings we introduced in step 11.
+It uses the Simulated CameraRig controls in the [Adding An Interactor] guide, but for our project we will update this to use our VR controller mappings we introduced in [Step 11](#Step-11).

 We need to update our Interactors to listen to the Grip Button on our controller to grab the object.
 Expand `CameraRigs.TrackedAlias` and find the `Interactions.Interactor` GameObject in the `LeftControllerAlias` and `RightControllerAlias`.